Euro area bond investors take breather after rush into safe-haven assets

 The return of U.S. investors after the Columbus Day holiday should provide a better read of the market impact of the clashes in the Middle East.

-In early London trade, U.S. Treasuries rallied, catching up with their European counterparts as U.S. markets reopened after the holiday, with the 10-year yield US10YT=RR down 10 bps at 4.68%.
+In London trade, U.S. Treasuries rallied, catching up with their European counterparts, with the 10-year yield US10YT=RR down 11 bps at 4.68%.

 "We felt the rise in EUR real yields looked a tactical fade, not least as any further sell-off would likely bring out ECB protests given over-tightening risk," Citi analysts said in a research note.